adferrand/dnsrobocert/docs/configuration_reference.rst

 ``profiles`` Section
 ====================

-This section holds *an array of profiles*.
+This section holds *a list of profiles*.
 Each profile is an `object` that describes the credentials and specific configuration to apply to a DNS provider supported by Lexicon in order to fulfill a DNS-01 challenge.